-Tip: This is how CAC defines public benefit.
-Applicants demonstrate public benefit by:
+Help text: This is how CAC defines public benefit.
+An applicant demonstrates public benefit by:

 - Demonstrating that it understands, works with, and responds to its community - Using knowledge of its community to drive its work - Building meaningful relationships with community partners - Being accessible and inviting to its community and open to the public - 4) This question is about artistic & cultural vibrancy: describe how your project will inspire and challenge your community.
 (Up to 1,000 characters)